 z T.A.
-MOULTON BARN
+MOULTON BARN © 2006

-Grand Teton National Park, Wyoming
+Grand Teton National Park, WY

 Photographic Story For my trip to shoot images for my America The Beautiful traveling exhibit I decided to get a new camera, one that would allow me to capture more detail in my photographs.
 I started shooting with a 12×20″ view camera.
 This photograph of the T.A.
 Moulton Barn was shot with the new camera.
 Located in the Grand Teton National Park in an area called Antelope Flats between the towns of Kelly and Moose, this famous barn was built by Thomas Alma Moulton and his sons sometime between 1912 and 1945.
 The barn with the Teton Range in the background has become a symbol for Jackson Hole.
 Although I rarely shoot man-made objects, I felt that this structure had such character that I couldn’t resist.
 Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
 After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Each print is signed and numbered.
+This is a limited edition series and each photograph is numbered.